1989 World Club Challenge: Background

+Road to WCC

 Widnes

-Widnes came into the World Club Challenge having won two straight Stones Bitter Premierships.
 Coach Doug Laughton's team had won many admirers throughout England for their free-flowing, attacking style of rugby.
-At this time player poaching from rugby union was at a level not seen in decades, and the Chemics benefited from a board flush with cash and a coach with a keen eye for talent.
+At this time player poaching from rugby union was at a level not seen in decades, and the Chemics benefited from a board flush with cash.
 Three members of their famed back division all came from the amateur code.
 Alan Tait started in union for Scotland but had grown up around league as his father played for Workington Town in the Borders.
 Jonathan Davies cited a need to provide for a young family and heavy pressure as Wales five-eighth as his motivation for accepting a then-record £230,000 signing fee.
-Finally Martin Offiah desired to prove doubters wrong, whether they be Southern union power-brokers put off by his unapologetic blackness or St. Helens scouts who passed him over, believing he was "an uncoordinated clown".
-Combining with home-grown talents like Andy Currier, the Hulme brothers and Tony Myler, the Chemics scored an eye-popping 726 points in the 1988-89 league, winning the title over Wigan by three points.
+Finally Martin Offiah had scored 100 tries in 76 matches for Widnes to become the game’s hottest property.
+Combining with home-grown talents like Andy Currier, the Hulme brothers and Tony Myler, the Chemics scored a massive 726 points in the 1988–89 league, winning the title over Wigan by three points.

+Although Widnes came into the World Club Challenge having won its second straight Stones Bitter League Championship, contemporary press indicates that the club had secured its status as English representatives in the long-in-doubt event by virtue of its first place in the 1987–88 league standings.
+While the Oceanian qualifier mooted at an early stage did not take place, the European Club Challenge between English and French representatives did proceed on 27 May 1989, albeit under less than ideal circumstances.
+After the intended opponents, 1987–88 French champions Le Pontet XIII, dropped out, Widnes trounced their replacements St. Estève 60–6.

 Canberra Raiders

 The 1989 NSWRL season was the 8th in the history of Australian club the Canberra Raiders.
 Coached by Tim Sheens and captained by Australian international centre Mal Meninga, the Raiders finished the minor rounds in 4th spot.
 They then won through to their second ever Grand Final (after playing in the 1987 game) where they made history by not only being the first team to win the premiership from 4th spot or lower after defeating Balmain in the Grand Final, but also by becoming the first non-Sydney team to win the premiership in its history dating back to 1908.
+Canberra Raiders would go on to win back to back Premierships in 1990.